18F/govconnect/metrics.md

 Key Metrics Every Program Should Track:

+* Cross Team Collaboration (# of people, # of teams/offices/agencies)
-* Number of Applicants
+* Number of Participants
-    * Average Applicant per Project
 * Number of Projects Posted
-    * Average Time to Completion
   * Employee and Agency Impact
-* Number of vistors on program site
-* Employee Satisfaction Ratings
   * Post Project Feedback
-* Cross Team/Department Collaboration
+  * Net Promoter Score
+* Number of visitors on program site

 One requirement for getting metrics tracking set up is to have certain technologies in place that will measure these metrics automatically.
 These are simple to set up, but they may require some assistance from the agency’s IT department.